s9e/phpbb-ext-reckless/docs/indexes.md

 `user_id` `user_pending`

 This index replaces the default index on `(user_id)`.
-It's used on the index and viewonline pages, and in ACL functions.
+It's used on the index and viewonline pages if the current user is not an admin, and in ACL functions.